odoo/documentation/email_marketing/manage_unsubscriptions.rst

 .. image:: media/manage2.png
    :align: center
+   :class: img-thumbnail
    :alt: Blacklist in Odoo Email Marketing

-In addition to having the option of unsubscribing from specific mailing lists, the user can also blacklist himself, meaning that he will not receive *any* more emails.
+In addition to having the option of unsubscribing from specific mailing lists, the user can also blacklist himself, meaning that he will not receive *any* more emails from you.

 .. note::